CloudLabsAI-Azure/Admin-in-a-day/M04-HOL_Deploy.md

       ![](images/M04/image61.png)

-    d.You may examine the content of the folders.
+    d.
+You may examine the content of the folders.

 ## Exercise 4: Build Manage Solution and Publish Artifacts